 The main reason for choosing our team for the project was the fact that we were fit for developing on top of the client flagship management software they used as the foundation for all of their projects.
-We also proved being able to finish the app development for this TV show within the tight deadline of just under three months in time for the start of the new season.
+We also proved to be able to finish the app development for this TV show within the tight deadline of just under three months in time for the start of the new season.

 The client needed an application that would allow users to keep track of the TV show updates and, when the time came, to vote for the participants in real time.
 Thus, the main challenge for the MBicycle team was to create the mobile app on top of their proprietary software, which would provide seamless real-time interactive capabilities and serve as a second-screen app for the show fans during each episode.